FAQS

 All Presidential Ph.D.
 Fellows:

-• Contribute to increasing diversity in their fields
+• Contribute to increasing impact in their fields; such contributions could be demonstrated as follows:

-• By pursuing scholarship that contributes to better understanding issues of diversity/inclusion/inequity or interdisciplinary areas within their fields
+• The candidate could produce scholarship that contributes to better understanding of issues of diversity/inclusion/inequity; and/or

 • Demonstrate leadership potential (through University service, student government, society engagement, etc.).